-Perhaps Belgrade, Serbia isn’t the most popular of European destinations, but this city packs a big punch when it comes to things to see and do.
-Guest contributor, David Johnston from Travelsewhere, is taking us on a beautiful Belgrade self-guided tour.
+Perhaps Belgrade, Serbia isn’t the most popular of European destinations, but this city packs a big punch whit it comes to things to see and do.
+Guest contributor, David Johnston from Travelsewhere, is taking us on a beautiful Belgrade self guided walking tour and more.
 Come along!

 Visiting the Balkans region of Europe presents travelers the chance to see something new, and probably, unexpected.
 For urban destinations in the Balkans, it’s nearly impossible to go past Belgrade, the capital of Serbia.